Skip to content

 Gen+ is the top provider of leadership & meta-skills education for Scottish learners & teachers.

-Our Gen+ programme is built upon 9 key meta-skills, also known as “learning to learn” skills, these are timeless and transferable skills that empower people to face new challenges and succeed in any area of learning, work and life.
+Our Gen+ programme is built upon 9 key meta-skills, also known as “learning to learn” skills, these are timeless and transferable skills that empower people to face new challenges succeed in any area of learning, work and life.

 Organisation